The Fall in the Field 2015 Final Report is available to read.

 - Hiking trails

 - Two yurts (each sleeps about 15-17 individuals, chaperones included)

 - Restroom facilities with showers

 Additional facilities such as private rooms and dormitory beds are available to adults for an extra fee.
-Tent and RV camping are permitted free of charge, although no hookups are available.
+Tent and RV camping are permitted as well, although no hookups are available.
 Please see the Deer Creek Center accommodations web page for more information.
 You will need to contact Deer Creek Center directly at 541-597-8530 to make individual arrangements.

-Safety Note: This is a wilderness facility and although we take every possible precaution, there are natural hazards such as poison oak and ticks that must be considered.
+Safety Note: This is a wilderness facility and although we take every possible precaution, there are natural hazards such as poison oak, ticks, and rattlesnakes that must be considered.

 For more detailed information about the site and pictures, please visit the Siskiyou Field Institute website.